LTRY Investors Have Opportunity to Lead Lottery.com Inc. f/k/a Trident Acquisitions Corp. Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-LOS ANGELES , Oct.
-3, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lottery.com Inc. f/k/a Trident Acquisitions Corp. ("Lottery.com" or the "Company") (NASDAQ: LTRY).
+LOS ANGELES, Oct.
+7, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lottery.com Inc. f/k/a Trident Acquisitions Corp. ("Lottery.com" or the "Company") (NASDAQ: LTRY).

 Class Period: November 15, 2021 – July 29, 2022